docker-archive/docker-ce/components/cli/docs/reference/commandline/attach.md

 ID or name.
 This allows you to view its ongoing output or to control it interactively, as though the commands were running directly in your terminal.

-> **Note:**
-> The `attach` command will display the output of the `ENTRYPOINT/CMD` process.
-This
+> **Note**: The `attach` command will display the output of the `ENTRYPOINT/CMD`
-> can appear as if the attach command is hung when in fact the process may simply
+> process.
+This can appear as if the attach command is hung when in fact the
-> not be interacting with the terminal at that time.
+> process may simply not be interacting with the terminal at that time.

-You can attach to the same contained process multiple times simultaneously, even as a different user with the appropriate permissions.
+You can attach to the same contained process multiple times simultaneously, even as a different user on the Docker host with the appropriate permissions.

 To stop a container, use `CTRL-c`.
 This key sequence sends `SIGKILL` to the container.
 If `--sig-proxy` is true (the default),`CTRL-c` sends a `SIGINT` to